 The Hawai'i-Pacific Weed Risk Assessment (HP-WRA) is a diagnostic tool to help predict a plant's likelihood of becoming a weed.
 The HP-WRA was developed in Australia and New Zealand and modified for use in Hawai'i and other Pacific Islands by Professor Curt Daehler of the University of Hawai'i.
 The HP-WRA screens plant species and assigns a score based on propensity to become weedy.
 A high-scoring plant poses a high risk of becoming an invasive pest.
 The assessment is based on 49 questions that address several plant characteristics, such as number of seeds produced and habitat preferences, to determine if a species is likely to become invasive.
 As of November 2015, more than 1,680 plant species have been screened using the HP-WRA.
-Request for screening plants using the HP-WRA can be submitted to the state's Weed Risk Assessment Specialist via the website https://sites.google.com/site/weedriskassessment/ home.
+Request for screening plants using the HP-WRA can be submitted to the state's Weed Risk Assessment Specialist via the website https://sites.google.com/site/weedriskassessment/home.
 Although the HP-WRA was developed as a tool to prevent new invasions, it is also used by DOFAW and others to evaluate the threat of newly established plants.
-The HP-WRA also has potential to be used by HDOA and the nursery industry to help screen and select species that are appropriate to import and use in the industry and as a tool to identify species appropriate to put on the state's restricted plant list when updated.
+Use of the HP-WRA for directing biosecurity regulations is being pursued.